 No alcohol may be consumed during any session, rehearsal, backstage or on stage.
 All buildings that FPA uses for rehearsals and performances have no smoking policies that must be followed.

 FPA defines a child as a person aged from 3 to 18 years of age.
-No child under 3 take will take part in FPA activities unless accompanied by a parent/carer.
+No child under 3 will take part in FPA activities unless accompanied by a parent/carer.

-FPA uses a register to sign-in participants this is the responsibility of the freelance of the particular session or the director of the show.
-Each member is required to sign-in and sign-out.
+FPA uses a register to sign-in participants; this is the responsibility of the FPA staff leading the particular session or the Director to complete the online register.
+Each student / member is required to sign-in and sign-out.
 Sub-contractors, such as lighting, sound personnel etc. are also asked to sign-in and sign-out.